 (F) Rights to Inventions Made Under a Contract or Agreement.
-If the Federal award meets the definition of "funding agreement" under 37 CFR §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental. developmental. or research work under that "funding agreement." the recipient or subrecipient must comply with the requirements of 37 CFR Part 401, "Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements." and any implementing regulations issued by the awarding agreency.
+If the Pederal award meets the definition of "funding agreement" under 37 CFR §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or numprofit orga-nization regarding the substitution of par-ties. assignment or performance of experimental, developmental, or research work under that 'funding agreement.' the recipiunder that "funding agreement." the recipient or subrecipient must comply with the requirements of \$7 CPR Part 401.
+"Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements." and any implementing regulations issued by the awarding agreecy.

 (G) Clean Air Act (42 U.S.C.
-7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
-1251-1387), as amended.-Contracts and subgrants of amounts in excess of \$159,600 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
-7401 7671q) and the Federal Water Pollution Control Act as amended (38 U.S.C.
-1251-1387), Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).
-(H) Mandatory standards and policies relation to control Act as an environmental Protection
+7401-7571q.) and the Pedgral Water Poliution Centrol Act (33 U.S.C.
+1311-1387), as monofied.
+Contracts and

+U.S.C.
+1251-1287), as amended-Contracts and subgrants of amounts in excess of \$180,000 must contain a provision that requires the non-Pederal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
+7401-15710) and the Federal Water Pollution Control Act as amended (23 U.S.C.
+1231-1387).
+Violations must be reported to the Pederal awarding agency and the Regional Office of the Environmental Protection

+Office of the Environmental Protection Agency (EPA).

 (H) Mandatory standards and policies relating to energy efficiency which are contained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (42 U.S.C.
 6201).
-(I) Debarment and Suspension (Executive

-(I) Debarment and Suspension (Executive Orders 12549 and 12609)...A contract award (see 2 CFR 180.20) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM). in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12649 (3 CFR Part 1989 Comp., p.
-189) and 12669 (8 CFR Part 1989 Comp., p.
-189) and 12669 (8 CFR Part 1989 Comp., p.
-235), "Debarmant and Suspension."
-The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12649.
-(J) Byrd Anti-Lobbying Amendment (31
+(I) Debarment and Suspension (Executive Orders 12349 and 12589)-A contract award (see 2 CPR 180.220) must not be made to parties listed on the governmentwide Excluded Parties List Systems in the System for Award ties listed on the governmentwide Excluded Parties Lipt System for Award Management (SAM).
+In accordance with the OME guidelines at 2 CFR 180 that implement Executive Orders 12340 (3 CFR Part 1986 Comp., p.
+189) and 12689 (3 CFR Part 1980 Comp., p.
+226), "Debarment and Saspension."
+The Excluded Parties List System in SAM contains the names of parties debarred, auspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Ex-

+ecutive Order 12510.

-(J) Byrd Anti-Lobbying Amendment (3) U.S.C.
-1262)-Contractors that apply or bid for an award of \$100,000 or more must file the required certification.
-Each ther certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an efficer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 21 U.S.C.
-1862.
-Each ther must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.
-Such disclosures are forwarded from ther to ther up to the non-Federal award.
+(J) Byrd Anti-Lobbying Amendment (3)

+U.S.C.
+1382)-Contractors that apply or bid

+for an award of \$100.000 or more must file the required certification.
+Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or atbersell of organization of influencing of an employee of any agency, a member of Congress. officer or employee of Congress of an employee of a member of Congress in connection with obtaining any Pederal contract, grant or any

+other award covered by 21 U.S.C.
+1282.
+Each tast must also disclose any lothylog with non-Federal funds that takes place in connection with obtaining any Pederal award.
+Such disclosures are forwarded from tier to tier up to the non-Federal award.

-(K) See §200.322 Procurement of recovered materials.
+(K) See § 200.322 Procurement of recovered

+materials.

-APPENDIX III TO PART 200-INDIRECT (F&A) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHES)
+APPENDIX III TO PART 200-INDIRECT

+(FAA) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHES)

-A. GENERAL
+A. GIENERAL